 When you’re 100% remote, one of the hardest things to do is to maintain your company culture.
 Since you’re not all in the same space and interacting with each other every day, it’s easy for people to begin to feel isolated or separated from the team.

-While it’s not easy to maintain our culture, we go out of our way to make sure everyone knows what we stand for and what our values are.
-We continually spend time to reinforce and celebrate our core values.
+While it’s not easy to maintain our culture, we go out of our way to ensure everyone knows what we stand for and our values.
+We continually spend time reinforcing and celebrating our core values.

 Here’s how we make sure our culture is continually front and center.

-Our team solves this by creating intentional meetings with the goal of just meeting other team members.
+Our team solves this by creating intentional meetings to meet other team members.

-For example, our team has a weekly “coffee break”, a regularly scheduled “lunch and learn”, and a “shadow & mentorship” week.
-These meetings give the team an opportunity to go outside of their day-to-day to meet someone new and possibly learn something different.
+For example, our team has a weekly “coffee break,” a regularly scheduled “lunch and learn,” and a “shadow & mentorship” week.
+These meetings allow the team to go outside of their day-to-day to meet someone new and possibly learn something different.

-We try to get our entire team together every year for an annual team offsite.
+We try to get our entire team together yearly for an annual team offsite.
 The goal of the offsite is for all of us to meet in person, have a good time, and get to know each other outside of work.

 Pulse & surveys